5 hours on Mackinac Island - a photo journal

 Turtles Around Town, fiberglass turtle

-A woman on the shore was feeding seagulls and they would hang in the wind, barely moving.
+A woman on the Mackinac Island shore was feeding seagulls and they would hang in the wind, barely moving.
 I experimented with getting the soaring gulls and lighthouses into the same photos.
 As I was about to move on, I overhead one of her friends complaining that they should have had pictures, and gave them my card, to email for a photo of her.
+But I never heard from them.
+I wonder is she has ever discovered her photo here?

-Then along the shore to the Island's library.
+I continued along the shore to the Mackinac Island library.
 The library is another of the great secret spots on the island.
 The back of the library has a sheltered deck with rocking chairs looking out at the channel and Round Island.
-Less than 100 feet from a bustling street it is a wonderful quiet spot.
+Less than 100 feet from a bustling street, it is a wonderful quiet spot to escape the tourist crowds.

 Mackinac Bridge